When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 Chef’s Knife VS Nakiri

 Chef’s knives are the most versatile knives out there.
-It is pretty handy for chopping, dicing, micing, and many more without putting a lot more effort.
-Usually, a Chef’s knife seems to be heavy that is why it is pretty good for cutting small bones or other tough food.
+It is pretty handy for chopping, dicing, mincing, and many more without putting a lot more effort.
+Usually, a Chef’s knife seems to be heavy which is why it is pretty good for cutting small bones or other tough food.

-Besides, they are longer than Santoku and other knives out there which is one of the reasons why most professional cooks like Chef’s knife.
-You can use a rocking motion while using a Chef’s knife for getting an optimal output.
+Besides, they are longer than Santoku and other knives out there which is one of the reasons why most professional cooks like Chef’s Knife.
+You can use a rocking motion while using a Chef’s knife to get an optimal output.

 Some of the Nakiri knives come with hollow edges that can reduce the food sticking to the knife.
 The cutting motion should be simple straight up and down.
 Excessive force may destroy the edge of the knife therefore it is highly recommended to provide the right amount of force that is needed.